|Family Travel Files Ezine Family Vacations Resource

 Each corn maze location provides uniquely themed entertainment and the festivals provide opportunities to share time with your kids.
 See what it takes to be the best.

-North Carolina: Hubb’s Corn Maze.
+Hubb’s Farm North Carolina Corn Maze.

 (mid-September to mid-November) This rural location offers families choices with four mazes – a petit version for tykes, an easy game maze for beginners and two longer mazes for the very best of challenges.
 Within the complex kids will enjoy navigating a mini hay bale maze, hayrides, pony rides, laser tag, riding the barrel train, bouncing on a jump pillow, playing in a huge sand box, hiding in the tire jungle, and steer roping.
-Bonus points:
+Bonus Points:

 Hubb's has a Corny Cannon to try for fun and prizes.
 Wait for it!